tambetm/maddpg/README.md

 - To install, `cd` into the root directory and type `pip install -e .`

-- Known dependencies: OpenAI gym, tensorflow, numpy, also Scikit-Learn and Matplotlib for plotting.
+- Known dependencies: OpenAI gym, tensorflow, numpy, also scikit-learn and matplotlib for plotting.

 ## Re-running the experiments